 NSG (IEC 62305-2:2024): definition and practical relevance

-THE NSG is used to improve the representativeness of ground impacts in risk calculations.
-Indeed, the challenge is not simply to "find a value", but to be able to document a consistent method (scope, period, assumptions).
-Thus, we will have usable elements for single or multi-site situations.
+The NSG ( Net Ground Safety) is used to improve the representativeness of ground impacts in risk calculations.
+Indeed, the goal is not simply to "find a value," but to be able to document a consistent methodology (scope, time period, assumptions).
+This will provide usable data for single or multiple sites.

-To go further (data & reporting approach): Lightning data solutions can help produce indicators and reports useful to the process.
+To go further (data & reporting approach): lightning data solutions can help produce indicators and reports useful to the process.
 For example, StrikeRadar is a cloud-to-ground data-oriented solution.
-Thanks to its multi-site management and PDF reports (incidence, keraunic, etc.) one can support the technical justification for a risk analysis.
+Thanks to its multi-site management and PDF reports (incidence, keraunic, etc.), it can support the technical justification of a risk analysis.

 2) Components and physical protection: greater precision (IEC 62305-1 & IEC 62305-3)